 One tip that you can use is to mix it with freshly ground black pepper.
 This is because black pepper contains piperine, a phytochemical that can increase curcumin absorption by up to 2,000%!

 Healthy Fats & Turmeric

-Another important fact is that turmeric is fat-soluble, so adding healthy fats to your dog’s meal will ensure maximal absorption of curcumin.
+Another important fact is that turmeric is fat-soluble, so adding small amounts of healthy fats to your dog’s meal will ensure maximal absorption of curcumin.
 Examples of healthy fats include coconut oil, avocado oil, and hemp seed oil.

 Dog Treats (Superfoods & Turmeric)

 While there are a ton of recipes out there for making a turmeric paste, there are much more convenient options available, such as our Joint and Mobility CBD Dog Treats.
-This unique blend of turmeric root and Boswellia is essential for increasing joint strength and reducing inflammation and pain.
+This unique blend of turmeric root and Boswellia is designed to increase joint strength and reduce inflammation and pain.
 Additional ingredients include hemp seed powder, which is full of omega fatty acids and protein, and CBD oil.

 CBD, or cannabidiol, is a natural extract from hemp plants and may have effects on overall health and wellness.
 CBD is capable of interacting with the canine endocannabinoid system (ECS).
 The dog’s ECS helps to manage or regulate many body functions such as pain, inflammation, and digestion to name a few.
 As a result, CBD working together with turmeric may be much more effective than turmeric alone.

 Worried about your dog getting high?
 Not to worry.
 CBD is 100% non-intoxicating and is completely safe for your dog.
 In fact, CBD comes with few side effects that only present themselves when excess CBD is consumed.
 That being said, it is nearly impossible to overdose on CBD.
 Just follow the serving suggestions and you should never have to worry about such a problem.